groupby/gb-tracker-client/README.md

 var GbTracker = require('gb-tracker-client');
 var gbTracker = new GbTracker('customerId', 'area');

-// Must set the visitor at least once before any events are sent
+// Automatically sets visitor and session from cookies
-// Should be called on login/logout or any time the visitorId/sessionId change gbTracker.setVisitor('visitorId', 'sessionId');
+// Should be called on login/logout.
+Can be called without an argument if the user is anonymous gbTracker.autoSetVisitor('someLoginId'); // login ID is optional

-// There are four event API's.
+// There are six event API's.

 // AddToCart events
 gbTracker.sendAddToCartEvent({